JAVIRODR/hidden-gems-of-gaming/contributing.md

 ## Adding something to an awesome list

 If you have something awesome to contribute to an awesome list, this is how you do it.
+I also recommend looking at the raw of the readme if you have trouble formatting properly.

 You'll need a [GitHub account](https://github.com/join)!